beego/beego-doc/docs/en-US/developing/web/view/static_file.md

 	web.SetStaticPath("/static","public")

-- The first parameter is the url path
+- The first parameter is the url path.
-- The second parameter is the static file directory path. (relative to the application directory)
+- The second parameter is the static file directory path (relative to the application directory).

 Beego supports multiple static file directories: